 How do I apply?

-Applications for the award must be made by the deadline of July 31st 2017 to the co-chair, Associate Professor Jackie Wilce (email@example.com), and must include the following information:
+Applications for the award must be made by the deadline (TBA) to the co-chair, Associate Professor Jackie Wilce (firstname.lastname@example.org), and must include the following information: